Statement of Compliance with the QCA Corporate Governance Code

 Treasury Policies, Liquidity and Financial Risk

 Although the financial risks to which the Group is exposed are currently considered to be minor, future interest rate, liquidity and foreign currency risks could arise.
 An additional bout of exchange rate depreciations in emerging market economies and a sharp decline in capital inflows could force a rapid compression of domestic demand.
-The depreciation of Sterling might have tangible impact on UK business.
+Depreciation of Sterling might have tangible impact on UK business.
 The Board continues to focus on cash flow forecasting and to manage financial and foreign exchange risk in order to define and understand the Group foreign exchange exposures and to ensure the quality of information on each exposure.
 The Board will continually review its existing policies and make changes as required to limit the financial risks of the business.

 Credit Risk Management